What is SSH? | How to Install and Use SSH Server on Windows 10

 How to Install SSH Server on Windows Computer

-In our previous articles, we reviewed the Telnet protocol.
-On Windows 7,8,8.1 and Windows 10, we have enabled Telnet Client from Windows Features.
-We cannot simply activate SSH Client on Windows from Windows Features.
+In our previous articles, we examined the telnet protocol.
+We enabled telnet Client from Windows Features on Windows 7,8,8.1 and Windows 10.
+However, we cannot simply enable SSH Client on Windows from Windows Features.

-Therefore, you need a 3rd Party program like Putty to connect to the server.
+Therefore, we need a 3rd party program like Putty to establish a connection to the server.

-When you compare this protocol with Telnet, you can see that it is much more secure.
+If we compare this protocol with telnet, you can see that it is much more secure.

-To run and connect to an SSH server on your Windows 10 computer, download the OpenSSH and Putty programs to your computer by clicking the buttons below.
+To run an SSH server on your Windows computer, we need two programs.
+These are OpenSSH and Putty software.

 Putty Download